Skip to content

 1- Strategic Management

-• Goal Achievement Rate: Analyze the percentage of strategic goals achieved during a specific period.
+• Goal Achievement Rate: Analyze the percentage of strategic goals achieved during a specific period.;

 2- Innovation

-• Average Time for Development of New Ideas: Analyze the time required to develop and launch new ideas or products.
+• Average Time for Development of New Ideas: Analyze the time required to develop and launch new ideas or products.;

 Difference Between KPI and OKR

-On the other hand, , KPIs are specific to each area and aim to measure the performance of a process or activity already in progress.
+On the other hand, KPIs are specific to each area and are intended to measure the performance of a process or something that is already in progress.
+In other words, OKRs are more challenging and stimulating, leading the company to reach new heights and explore new horizons.

-Meanwhile, KPIs evaluate the success and performance of an action already in progress, providing a way to ensure effective control of activities.
+This way, if the goal is to achieve a big dream for the business, the OKR methodology is an excellent choice.
+Meanwhile, KPIs assess the success and performance of an action that is already in progress, providing a way to ensure effective control of activities.

 Can Both Methodologies Be Used Together?